 As supported by project data described in the Timmons Group parking waiver request letter, dated September 21, 2020, supportive housing for homeless and low-income families requires far less parking than commercial uses or traditional multi-family.
-The size of the commercial square footage -- 5,000 to 20,000 square feet -- is limited primarily by the amount of parking it would require.
+The size of the commercial square footage -- 5,000 to 40,000 square feet -- is limited primarily by the amount of parking it would require.

 Surrounding parcels.
 The parcels to the southwest of the Property front Westfield Road and are used for various commercial purposes.
-Parcels to the northeast, sharing access over Premier Circle, include another hotel, a law firm, and furniture store.
-Behind the parcels on Premier Circles lies a single family subdivision with lots off Commonwealth Circle and Commonwealth Drive.
+Parcels to the northeast, sharing access over Premier Circle, include another hotel, a law firm, a furniture store, and the Waffle House.
+Behind the parcels on Premier Circle lies a single family subdivision with lots off Commonwealth Circle and Commonwealth Drive.